petergardfjall/dotfiles/cheat/sheets/git.cheat.md

     git push origin master

-If you want to push your `master` branch to your `origin` remote server.
-You need write-access to the remote, and noone else must have pushed in the meantime.
+If you want to push your `master` branch to your `origin` remote server you need write-access to the remote, and noone else must have pushed in the meantime.
 If so, your push is rejected and you first need to merge/rebase their changes with yours.

 Some other useful commands on remotes: